-Gilbert, Arizona is proud to offer the Native American Management Internship (NAMI) Program to students studying the fields of government and business leadership and provide them with exposure to innovative practices in community service.
+The Town of Gilbert is proud to offer the Native American Management Internship (NAMI) Program to students studying the fields of government and business leadership to provide them exposure to innovative practices in public service.

-Students participating in the NAMI program gain exposure to innovative management practices, work on executive level projects, conduct research and program analysis, and make various presentations at staff meetings.
+Students participating in the NAMI program gain knowledgeable insight on innovative management practices, work on executive level projects, conduct research and program analysis, and make various presentations at staff meetings.
 Students will also attend town-related events, council meetings, and staff meetings of all levels.

-Internships take place during the Fall, Spring and Summer semesters.
+Internships typically take place at the Town of Gilbert offices during the Fall, Spring and Summer semesters and are 20 hours per week.
 Interested applicants submit a cover letters and resumes for consideration.
 Graduate students are preferred, but undergraduate students may be considered.
-Recruitments are typically March (Summer/Fall Internships) and October (Spring Internships)
+Recruitment's are typically March (Summer/Fall Internships) and October (Spring Internships).

 Marvin Andrews Fellowship